hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 3.0.1 =
 * Fixed error on Contact Form 7 validation.
+* Fixed checkboxes disabled status after activation of a plugin on the Integrations page.

 = 3.0.0 =
 * Dropped support for PHP 5.6.
 Minimum required PHP version is now 7.0.